How Supplements Help Build Muscle

 Functional foods, i.e. those foods that contain a mix of macronutrients, micronutrients amino acids and other beneficial ingredients can help an athlete consume enough calories and nutrients that may otherwise be missed due to not being able to consume adequate foods.

-This can include protein shakes, energy bars, sports drinks and other supplements in different forms.
+This can include protein shakes, energy bars, sports drinks and other ergogenic aids in different forms.

 For instance, if an athlete is finding it difficult to keep eating solid foods to get enough nutrients or calories, a high calorie drink which also contains carbohydrates, proteins and vitamins may be beneficial.